Courtney B. Vance: 1985–1999: Broadway debut and early roles

 In 2019, Vance was appointed President of the SAG-AFTRA Foundation.

-In 2020, Vance was seen in HBO's drama series Lovecraft Country for which he earned a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series nomination.
+In 2020, Vance was seen in HBO's drama series Lovecraft Country for which he won a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+He was cast opposite Niecy Nash in Prentice Penny's feature film directorial debut, the Netflix original movie Uncorked, released in 2020.
 In 2021, he appeared in National Geographic's Genius: Aretha as C. L. Franklin.
+In 2023, Vance was cast in Disney's live-action reimagining of Lilo & Stitch as Cobra Bubbles.

+In November 2024, it was announced that Vance would take over the role of Zeus in the second season of Percy Jackson and the Olympians following the 2023 death of Lance Reddick.
+In a statement, Vance expressed his excitement to join the cast and said he would be giving Reddick "a heavenly hug."

+He was elected to a six-year term on the Harvard Board of Overseers in 2025.

 Personal life

+Marriage and family

-Vance is married to Angela Bassett since October 12 1997, whom he first met in 1980.
-Together, they have twins, a son and a daughter, born on January 27, 2006.
+Vance first met Angela Bassett in 1980, and the pair have been married since 1997.
+Together, they have twins, a son and a daughter, born in 2006 via surrogacy.
 He and Bassett have authored a book, Friends: A Love Story, with Hilary Beard.
 The two also participate in the annual Christmas celebration, Candlelight Processional, at Epcot.
 The family lives in Los Angeles.
+On the PBS program Finding Your Roots, Vance discovered that his father was born out of wedlock to 17-year-old Victoria Ardella Vance.
+In October 2024, he voiced a commercial for Kamala Harris about Detroit.

+Interests

 Vance is on the Board of Directors for The Actors Center in New York City, and is an active supporter of Boys & Girls Clubs of America.
 He is an alumnus of the Detroit Boys & Girls Club, and was recently inducted into the Alumni Hall of Fame for Boys & Girls Clubs of America.

-On the PBS program Finding Your Roots, Vance discovered that his father was born out of wedlock to 17-year-old Victoria Ardella Vance.